siamkhandaker616/Mechanic-Appointment-webpage/docs/PROJECT_DOCUMENTATION.md

 #### Confirmation Burst (`images/icons/pow.svg`)

 The "POW!" graphic shown on the booking confirmation panel.
-Originally hand-drawn as a PNG raster sketch, then manually re-traced as clean SVG paths, optimised through SVGO, and inlined into the page.
+Traced as clean SVG paths, optimised through SVGO, and inlined into the page.
 It represents the payoff — where the error bursts are negative feedback, POW! is the celebratory burst that tells the customer they succeeded.

 ### 7.7 CSS Burst Labels & Animation System